Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-backing-up.md

    [connection URI]({% post_url databases/mysql/2000-01-01-connecting %}#understanding-the-connection-uri).

 {% note %}
-The dump is lost as soon as you exit the One-Off container.
-Consequently, you have to do something with it in the One-Off (for example, you could upload it somewhere).
+The dump is lost as soon as you exit the one-off container.
+Consequently, you have to do something with it in the one-off (for example, you could upload it somewhere).
 {% endnote %}